Skip to main content

 15.

 When bees play chess, they use a hexagonal board like the one shown below.
 The queen bee can move one space at a time either directly to the right or angled up-right or down-right (but can never move leftwards).
 How many different paths can the queen take from the top left hexagon to the bottom right hexagon?
-Explain your answer, and this relates to the previous question.
+Explain your answer, and how this relates to the previous question.
 (As an example, there are three paths to get to the second hexagon on the bottom row.)

 Hint.